-A singular project is often funded through a combination of AMATS-controlled and state-controlled funding programs.
+A singular project is often funded through a combination of AMATS-managed (federal) and ODOT-managed (federal and state) funding programs.
 Counties and municipalities also receive federal and state funding.
 Discretionary funding, either through competitive funding programs or earmarks, can be made available for highway projects when written into federal legislation.